RCL SSL HTTP AutoRenew for Windows

 -

-Check that the certificate files are stored in the folder that you specified
+Check that the certificate files are stored in the folder that you specified.
+Review the section below to learn how the service saves certificate files

 -

-Once this test passes, the service will run every seven days to automatically renew certificates and save the certificate files to a folder you specify
+Once this test passes, the service will run every seven days to automatically renew certificates and save the certificate files to the folder.

 Certificate Files